thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 templates as resources from the Servlet Context.

-Besides giving us the ability to create our own template resolver by implementing `ITemplateResolver,` Thymeleaf includes three other implementations out of the box:
+Besides giving us the ability to create our own template resolver by implementing `ITemplateResolver,` Thymeleaf includes four implementations out of the box:

  * `org.thymeleaf.templateresolver.ClassLoaderTemplateResolver`, which resolves
    templates as classloader resources, like: